 - 1. Nurture the capabilities of EACC to undertake research by - a.
-Coordinating and monitoring research activities in the campus. - b.
-Disseminating research activities through colloquiums, symposia, and publications.
+Coordinating and monitoring research and creative works activities in the campus. - b.
+Disseminating research and creative works activities through colloquiums, symposia, intellectual property applications, and publications.

 - c.
-Seeking technical assistance and services of external research reviewers, specialists, and experts; and - d.
+Seeking technical assistance and services of external research and IP reviewers, specialists, and experts; and - d.
 Attending local and international conferences, seminars and workshops that enhance capabilities in research and planning. - 2.
-Assist in the preparation of the research plan for the different Schools, Departments and Offices to ensure research productivity; and - 3.
+Assist in the preparation of the research plan for the different Schools, Departments and Offices to ensure research and intellectual property productivity; and - 3.
 Develop and establish linkages with outside research agencies.